Updated: Sep 8

 When you use food as medicine, you eat food best suited for you that is free from harmful additives, and natural in form (meaning whole, local, and preferably organic).
 This approach to health empowers you to proactively address your body’s needs, rather than being reactive to issues as they arise.

 4.)
-Use Ayurvedic Herbs
+Use Ayurvedic Herbal Remedies

 Ayurvedic herbs have powerful healing properties and help to restore balance within the whole person thereby decreasing anxiety, depression, and other mental and physical issues.